puiutucutu/PageLoader/README.md

 This component is affected when one of two window events occur: (i) load or (ii) beforeunload.

-The javascript responsible for handling these two window events is placed at the bottom of the page, right before the `</body>` tag which ensures that the entire page and its assets have completely loaded prior to loader being hidden.
-You can alternatively use some javascript of `document.ready.
+The javascript responsible for handling these two window events is placed at the bottom of the page, right before the `</body>` tag which ensures that DOM has completely loaded prior to loader being hidden.
+Note that images and stylesheets may still be loading and you may need to use something like `document.addEventListener('load', function() {});` if you need images and stylesheets to be completely loaded before the loader spinner is hidden.

 If you'd like to learn more about this, read this thorough comment on StackOverflow at http://stackoverflow.com/a/9899701/1727232.

 ### Window Load Event